-- 5.8 For Emission Point AA-001, the permittee shall comply with the recordkeeping requirements specified in paragraphs (a) through (c) of this permit condition. - (a) The permittee shall keep the records described in paragraphs (a)(1) through (7): - (1) A copy of each notification and report that the permittee submitted to comply with Subpart ZZZZ, including all documentation supporting any Initial Notification or Notification of Compliance Status that the permittee submitted, according to the requirement in 40 CFR 63.10(b)(2)(xiv). - (2) Records of occurrence and duration of each malfunction of operation (i.e. process equipment) or the air pollution control and monitoring equipment. - (3) Records of performance tests and performance evaluations as required in 40 CFR 63.10(b)(2)(viii). - (4) Records of all required maintenance performed on the air pollution control and monitoring equipment. - (5) Records of actions taken during periods of malfunction to minimize emissions in accordance with Condition 4.2, including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation. - (6) Records required by Condition 5.7 of this permit to show continuous compliance with the emission and operating limitations in Conditions
+5.8 For Emission Point AA-001, the permittee shall comply with the following recordkeeping requirements:

-3.4 and 4.1.
+- (a) The permittee shall maintain records that contain the following information: - (1) A copy of each notification and report that the permittee submitted to comply with Subpart ZZZZ, including all documentation supporting any Initial Notification or Notification of Compliance Status that the permittee submitted, according to the requirement in 40 CFR 63.10(b)(2)(xiv). - (2) Records on the occurrence and duration of each malfunction of operation (i.e. process equipment) or the air pollution control and monitoring equipment. - (3) Records on the performance tests and performance evaluations as required in 40 CFR 63.10(b)(2)(viii), Subpart A. - (4) Records on all required maintenance performed on the air pollution control and monitoring equipment. - (5) Records on the actions taken during periods of malfunction to minimize emissions in accordance with Condition 4.2, including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation. - (6) Records required by Condition 5.7 to demonstrate compliance with the limitations in Conditions 3.5 and 4.1. - (7) Records on the maintenance conducted on an engine in order to demonstrate that the permittee operated and maintained the engine and after-treatment control device (if any) in accordance with the maintenance plan. - (b) For each CPMS, the permittee shall maintain records that contain the following information: - (1) Records as described in 40 CFR 63.10(b)(2)(vi) (xi), Subpart A; - (2) Previous (i.e. superseded) versions of the performance evaluation plan as required by 40 CFR 63.8(d)(3), Subpart A; - (3) Requests for alternatives to the relative accuracy test for CPMS as required in 40 CFR 63.8(f)(6)(i), Subpart A (if applicable). - (c) All records shall be kept in accordance with 40 CFR 63.10(b)(1), Subpart A and the following requirements: - (1) Records must be kept in a form suitable and readily available for expeditious review. - (2) The permittee must keep each record for five (5) years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.

-- (7) Records of the maintenance conducted on the stationary RICE in order to demonstrate that the permittee operated and maintained the stationary RICE and after-treatment control device (if any) according to the permittee's own maintenance plan. - (b) For each CPMS, the permittee must keep the records listed in paragraphs (b)(1) through (3): - (1) Records described in 40 CFR 63.10(b)(2)(vi) through (xi). - (2) Previous (i.e. superseded) versions of the performance evaluation plan as required by 40 CFR 63.8(d)(3). - (3) Requests for alternatives to the relative accuracy test for CPMS as required in 40 CFR 63.8(f)(6)(i), if applicable. - (c) Records shall be kept in accordance with 40 CFR 63.10(b)(1), as specified in paragraphs (c)(1) through (3): - (1) The permittee's records must be kept in a form suitable and readily available for expeditious review. - (2) The permittee must keep each record for 5 years following the date of each occurrence, measurement, maintenance, corrective action, report, or record. - (3) The permittee must keep each record readily accessible in hard copy or electronic form for at least 5 years after the date of each occurrence, measurement, maintenance, corrective action, report, or record.
+(3) The permittee must keep each record readily accessible in hard copy or electronic form for at least 5 years after the date of each occurrence, measurement, maintenance, corrective action, report, or record.